Hywan/mnt.io/content/articles/2026-02-23-about-memory-pressure-lock-contention-and-data-oriented-design/index.md

 ## On a Beautiful Morning…

-Switching on my [Dygma Defy][defy], unlocking my computer, reading the news from my colleagues, when suddenly I come across this message:
+While powering on my [Dygma Defy][defy], unlocking my computer, and checking messages from my colleagues, I suddenly come across this one:

 > Does anyone also experience a frozen room list?